 Accounting, “the Language of Business,” is the core of any business enterprise.
 Accountants are responsible for communicating and interpreting financial information as a basis for strategic decision-making.

 Accounting includes specialties that focus on specific and unique aspects of the financial institution.
 Cost Management, Information Systems, Auditing, Taxation, and Multinational Operations are areas of advanced study that prepare students to function as executives responsible for business decision-making in both the profit and not-for-profit enterprises.
-Students can also earn three credits toward graduation by participating in an Experiential Education Program.
+Students can also earn six credits toward graduation by participating in an Experiential Education Program.

 Since almost all organizations need accounting information, positions range from manufacturing firms to service industries to hospitals and other not-for profits and all levels of governmental operations.
 Graduates function as CPAs, internal auditors, bankers, financial planners, budget specialists, merger and acquisition consultants, and tax planners.

 Students are encouraged to join one of the three professional student organizations: the Accounting Association, Beta Alpha Honors Society, and the student chapter of the National Association of Black Accountants.